Zeibekiko

-Zeibekiko (Ζεϊμπέκικο, /el/) is a Greek folk dance, similar to Turkish Zeybek dance.
+Zeibekiko (Ζεϊμπέκικο, /el/) is a Greek folk dance, similar to the Turkish Zeybek dance.

 Origin and history

-It takes its name from the Zeybeks, an irregular militia living in the Aegean Region of the Ottoman Empire from late 17th to early 20th centuries.
-It was first seen at the end of the 17th century in cities such as Constantinople and Smyrna.
+The dance takes its name from the Zeybeks, an irregular militia who lived in Prousa, and Erythrai in the Ottoman Empire from the late 17th to the early 20th centuries.
+The dance was first popularised at the end of the 17th century in cities such as Constantinople and Smyrna.
 Evliya Çelebi mentions in his writings that it was danced in Magnesia and in Aydın at local feasts.
-Originally a dance for two armed people facing one another, it developed into an improvised dance for a single male.
+Originally a dance for two armed people facing one another, it evolved into an improvised dance for one male performer.

-After the population exchange between Greece and Turkey in 1922, the dance became popular also in mainland Greece, in many songs of Laiko music.
+After the population exchange between Greece and Turkey in 1922, the dance became popular in mainland Greece, and was associated with many songs of Laïko music.